The Aunt Jemima brand, acknowledging its racist past, will be retired

 The news was first reported by NBC News.

+Uncle Ben's owner Mars also said Wednesday that "now is the right time to evolve the Uncle Ben's brand, including its visual brand identity, which we will do," adding that "we don't yet know what the exact changes and timing will be, but we are evaluating all possibilities."

+And Conagra, which makes Mrs. Butterworth's, said it will conduct a complete brand and packaging review on the syrup brand.
+Conagra noted it "can see that our packaging may be interpreted in a way that is wholly inconsistent with our values."

-There have been repeated calls for the company to change the logo.
-In a 2015 opinion piece published in the New York Times, Cornell University professor Riché Richardson said the logo is "very much linked to Southern racism."
+There have been repeated calls for Aunt Jemima to change its logo.
+In a 2015 opinion piece published in The New York Times, Cornell University professor Riché Richardson said the logo is "very much linked to Southern racism."

 Richardson said the Aunt Jemima logo is based on a "'mammy,' a devoted and submissive servant who eagerly nurtured the children of her white master and mistress while neglecting her own."
 A statue of a slave mammy stereotype was approved by the US Senate in 1923, but it was never built.